The API Designer is a cloud-based tool that makes it much easier to create RESTful APIs for Iguana.

 - What web services are

-- Concepts like HTTP, JSON and RESTful API
+- Concepts like HTTP, JSON and RESTful APIs

 Why is helpful?

 The API Designer, together with our API framework, greatly reduces the time and effort to create or document an API.
-It is much more productive than alternative technology choices — definitely much easier than hand-coding an API in JSON.
+It is much more productive than alternative technology choices — definitely much easier than hand-coding an API without a formal grammar definition.

 Three Scenarios [top]